harsshhan/Billify/README.md

 **Manager superpowers:**

-*  Secure login for authorized personnel.
+* 🔐 Secure login for authorized personnel.
-*  Create new bills seamlessly.
+* 🧾 Create new bills seamlessly.
 * ➕ Add new products with details and manage existing ones effortlessly.
-*  Edit product quantities and prices with precision.
+* 👨🏻‍💻 Edit product quantities and prices with precision.

-**Customer convenience at its finest:**

 *  Easily choose new or existing customers.
 * 🆕 Register new customers quickly and efficiently.
 *  Find existing customers instantly using their phone number.
-*  Real-time product quantity updates reflect every purchase accurately.
+* ⌛️ Real-time product quantity updates reflect every purchase accurately.

 **Database muscle:**